deliciousbrains/wp-db-backup/readme.txt

 of your choice.

 == Translators ==
-Thanks to following people for providing translation files for WP-DB-Backup:
+Thanks to following people for providing translation files for Database Backup for WordPress:
 * Abel Cheung
 * Alejandro Urrutia
 * Alexander Kanakaris